 - price competition;

 - customer relocations and home sales/foreclosures;

-- conversions to natural gas;
+- credit worthiness;

-- credit worthiness; and
+- service disruptions; and

-- service disruptions.
+- conversions to natural gas.

 The continuing volatility in the energy markets can intensify price competition and add to our difficulty in reducing net customer attrition.
 Warmer than normal weather can also contribute to an increase in attrition as customers perceive less need for a full service provider like ourselves.
+Additionally, the economic impact of COVID-19 could increase future attrition due to higher losses from credit related issues.